JimOfLeisure/building-worlds/readme.md

 It is an 'mgdesktopgl' app, so it should work on Windows, Mac, and Linux with an OpenGL capable video driver (which is pretty much all of them).

+## Credits

+- OpenSimplexNoise.cs - Obtained from https://gist.github.com/digitalshadow/134a3a02b67cecd72181
+  where it is in the public domain.